 The 10 Best Hot Hatches For Under £5000

 Initial reviews for the Megane 225 weren’t exactly glowing, but it didn’t take Renault long to rectify things with the stripped out Cup package.
-For our imaginary £5000, you might just be able to snag an R26.
+For our imaginary £5000, you should be able to snag an R26.
 Built to celebrate Renault’s F1 success, these cars feature a small bump in power, revised suspension and a standard-fit limited-slip differential.

 A cambelt change is due at 72,000 and it’s an expensive job, so make sure this has been done before taking the plunge.
 The bodywork is pretty solid, but the electronics have a deserved reputation for being iffy - check that everything works before handing over the money.
 And make sure you can cope with that odd rear styling.